Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
-tags: Getting Started, Grafana, Streaming, Amazon MSK, Snowpipe Streaming, Streamlit, Container, ECS, Application Load Balancer
+tags: Getting Started, Grafana, Streaming, Amazon MSK, Streamlit, Container, ECS, Application Load Balancer
 authors: James Sun

 # Getting Started with Amazon Managed Service for Grafana and Streamlit On Real-time Dashboarding
 <!---------------------------->
 ## Overview
-Duration: 10
+Duration: 5

 Monitoring your real-time assets in Snowflake is crucial as it allows you to spot anomalies fast and handle the incoming issues proactively to minimize the blast radius.